ahrefs/melange-react-dnd/README.md

 ## Status

-🚧 This is a WIP, not everything is supported yet. 🚧
+🚧 Not everything is supported yet. 🚧

 Feel free to create an issue or PR.

+## TODO

+* [ ] DragLayer
+* [ ] Recreate some examples from react-dnd docs

 ## Usage

-Please take a look at [examples](https://github.com/liubko/bs-react-dnd/tree/master/examples).
+Please take a look at [examples](https://github.com/ahrefs/bs-react-dnd/tree/master/examples).
 To run demo:

 ```sh